exercism/julia/concepts/types/about.md

 true
 ```

+Testing for types can be used to control flow within a function, but this is relatively unusual in idiomatic Julia.

+We will see in the Multiple Dispatch Concept that it is often more efficient to add types to function arguments and let Julia's dispatch mechanism handle such logic.
+However, there are multiple further type-related concepts we need to discuss before we reach Multiple Dispatch.

 ## Abstract versus Concrete Types

 We saw that the type hierarchy forms a tree structure (in the Computer Science sense, with the root at the top).